Viewing archives for Modern Languages and Joint Schools

 • BA (Hons) European and Middle Eastern Languages

-The College has a particularly strong and lively tradition in these subjects and normally admits about 13 students per year for the courses involving Modern Languages.
-We welcome applications for all languages taught at Oxford and for all subject combinations.
+The College has a particularly strong and lively tradition in these subjects and normally admits about 13 students per year for all the courses involving Modern Languages.
+We welcome applications from candidates from all backgrounds.

 Queen’s is also the home of the Schwarz-Taylor Chair in German, currently held by Professor Karen Leeder